phstc/phstc.github.com/_posts/2017-08-06-using-ruby-and-amazon-sqs-fifo-queues.md

 end
 ```

-I don't recommend long running workers, I would go with `sleep` only for short delays.
-If you need longer delays, you can try to take advantage of the [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) or  [send messages with a delay](https://github.com/phstc/shoryuken/wiki/Sending-a-message#delaying-a-message).
+I don't recommend long running workers, I would go with `sleep` only for a short delay.
+For longer delays, you can try to take advantage of the [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) or  [delay queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-delay-queues.html).

 ### Should I use FIFO Queues?